My Story

 What became clearer with time is that religious fundamentalism, as a system, is structured to protect itself.
 Individuals are secondary.
 Authority is elevated above vulnerability.
 In the churches I knew, leadership was exclusively male, and sermons emphasized certainty and moral clarity, while personal struggle remained hidden.
 Humanity was replaced with hierarchy.

 My family, like many others, carried unspoken pain.
 We were subtly encouraged to keep that pain private in order to preserve the image of being a “good Christian family.”
 Appearance mattered more than healing.
-Generational trauma went unnamed, while righteousness was performed.
+Childhood trauma went unnamed, while righteousness was performed.

-The system was especially effective because it recognized and utilized my kindness, my empathy, and my desire to serve.
-I gave my youth to missionary work, shaping my inner world—my thoughts, emotions, and instincts—to align with what I was told was “God’s truth.”
-Over time, it became clear that the system’s deepest loyalty was not to love, healing, or human flourishing, but to its own preservation.
+The system was effective because it used my kindness and desire to serve.
+I gave my youth to missionary work, shaping my inner world around what I was told was God’s truth, until I realized the system’s deepest loyalty was to its own survival—not love or healing.

 I no longer believe love and fear need to coexist.